d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

     the embedded Prolog runtime is initialized.
 It contains predicates that `sweeprolog.el' invoke through `sweep-module' to facilitate its different commands.

+Comparison with Emacs's built-in Prolog mode ────────────────────────────────────────────

+  Emacs has a built-in mode for Prolog code, defined in the library `prolog.el' that comes bundled with Emacs.  `prolog.el' aims to work with a wide variety of Prolog systems and dialects, unlike Sweep that is very tightly integrated with SWI-Prolog specifically.

+  *If you are working with SWI-Prolog, you’ll find Sweep to be far more powerful* than the built-in `prolog.el'.
+This is because Sweep leverages the Prolog parser and other analysis tools that SWI-Prolog itself uses, these give Sweep access to highly accurate and rich information about SWI-Prolog code.
+If you’re using another Prolog implementation, you should stick to `prolog.el' as Sweep won’t work with other Prolog systems.

 Installation